-3.6.2.
-Sample Labels & Chain-of-Custody Forms
+3.7.2.
+Sample Labels & Chain of Custody Forms

-Samples will be labeled and recorded on the Chain-of-Custody form in accordance with methods referenced in the QAPP Worksheet 26 & 27 - Sample Handling, Custody and Disposal.
+Samples will be labeled and recorded on the Chain of Custody form in accordance with methods referenced in the QAPP Worksheet 26 & 27 - Sample Handling, Custody and Disposal.

-3.7.
+3.8.
 LABORATORY ANALYSIS

 EAG has contracted PACE of Greensburg, Pennsylvania to perform the laboratory analysis for this project.
-All sample analyses to be performed are listed in Appendix D. The samples will be submitted for analysis with a standard turnaround time (approximately 5 work days).
-The specific list of compounds and analytes that the soil samples will be analyzed for, as well as the quantitation limits and PALs, is provided in QAPP Worksheet 15 - Project Action Limits and Laboratory-Specific Detection/Quantitation Limits.
+All sample analyses to be performed are listed in Appendix F. The samples will be submitted for analysis with a standard turnaround time (approximately 5 work days).
+The specific list of compounds and analytes that the soil and sediment samples will be analyzed for, as well as the quantitation limits and PALs, is provided in QAPP Worksheet 15 - Project Action Limits and Laboratory-Specific Detection/Quantitation Limits.